Unobservable causal loops as a way to explain both the quantum computational speedup and quantum nonlocality

 \section{Acknowledgments}

-Thanks are due to Eliahu Cohen, Artur Ekert, Avshalom Elitzur, David Finkelstein, and Ken Wharton for useful suggestions and Daniel Sheehan for organizing the San Diego AAAS-Pacific Division Congresses on Retrocausalty, a forum of discussion that has been important for the development of the present line of research.
+Thanks are due to Eliahu Cohen, Artur Ekert, Avshalom Elitzur, David Finkelstein, and Ken Wharton for useful suggestions and to Daniel Sheehan for organizing the San Diego AAAS-Pacific Division Congresses on Retrocausalty, a forum of discussion that has been important for the development of the present approach.